Lukx19/robot_p/README.md

 ### Documentation
 Since base unit for atmel328P is 1 byte processor can not deal for example with int atomically.
 Thus there can be race condition between main "thread" and interrupts.
 By default interupts can not be interrupted by another one.
 Interrupts are waiting until they are processed.

-There is basically no code in main "thread" unless initialization.
-All the job is done in interrupts from timers, usart or pin value change interrupts.
-Thus there should not be danger of race conditions.

 #### Timers
 Controller uses following two timers: